Antelope Valley Transit Authority: Discounts

 Senior citizens, people with disabilities, active military, and veterans may ride AVTA local buses free of charge with proper ID.
 Up to 4 children up to 44 inches tall may ride with an adult free of charge.

 Awards

 The Los Angeles County Board of Supervisors recognized AVTA as an “Efficient Transit System”.
 The California Transit Association gave a “Transit Innovation Award” to AVTA in 1998 and a “Transit Image Award” in 1999.

-Commuter services

-Commuter Services provides service to and from major places of employment outside of the Antelope Valley (Routes 785-787).
-Commuter Services service is only operated Monday – Friday.

-Route 785 travels from Lancaster & Palmdale to Downtown Los Angeles.

-Route 786 travels from Lancaster & Palmdale to Westwood & University of California, Los Angeles (UCLA).

-Route 787 travels from Lancaster & Palmdale to the San Fernando Valley & Warner Center.